phoefgen/udacity-catalog/README.md

 ## Installation

 This is a flask app, with a postgres back end.
-Details to follow.
+Installation is currently handled by vagrant.

 ## API Reference